ordina-jworks/ordina-jworks.github.io/_posts/2018-11-20-mongodb-europe-018.md

 Start your own cluster: [https://cloud.mongodb.com](https://cloud.mongodb.com){:target="_blank" rel="noopener noreferrer"}

 ### Cloud
-MongoDB Atlas is a cross-platform database.
-You can run it on Amazon Web Services, Google Cloud or Microsoft Azure.
+MongoDB Atlas is a cross-platform database which you can run on Amazon Web Services, Google Cloud or Microsoft Azure.
-It provides you an availability map that shows you which users are served from where an what latency should be expected.
+It provides you an availability map that shows you which users are served from where and what the expected latency is.
 <div style="text-align: center;">
   <img src="/img/2018-11-08-mongodb-europe-2018/global-clusters.png" width="100%">
 </div>